fluidml/fluidml/README.md

 For each Task specification, we also add a list of result names that the corresponding task _publishes_.
 Each published result object will be considered when results are automatically collected for a successor task.

-Note: The `config` argument holds the configuration of the task.
+Note: The `config` argument holds the configuration of the task (ie. hyper-parameters).
 It has to be a dictionary (possibly nested), which is `json` serializable.
 That means a `TypeError` is thrown if the dictionary contains objects, e.g. an `np.array`, that cannot be serialized by Python's json encoder.

+Additionally, if there are other parameters to the task, including objects of non-standard types (eg. models, tensors, files, etc), they can be passed using `additional_kwargs` argument.

 ```Python
 dataset_fetch_task = TaskSpec(task=DatasetFetchTask, publishes=['data_fetch_result'])